 It releases us from a self-inflicted prison of anger, hate, toxicity and resentment when we become victims of the unkind acts of others.

-In our case?
-Some could argue (and probably have) that what he did to us was indeed “unforgivable”.
-But you see, I have known all too well since the day that precious man’s eyes first met with mine that he was suffering within himself all the days of his life, EVEN DURING HIS VERY BEST YEARS WITH US, and knowing that he lived each day with that constant ache inside his heart tortured me too.
-There is a line from one of my “top five movies of all times” that has been resonating in my mind daily since I lost my husband:
+Some have probably argued that what Zack did to us was indeed “unforgivable”.
+But you see, I have known all too well since the day that precious man’s eyes first met with mine that he was suffering within himself all the days of his life, EVEN DURING HIS BEST YEARS WITH US.
+Knowing that he lived each day with that gaping hole inside his heart tortured me too.
+There is a line from one of my favorite movies that has resonated in my mind since I lost him:

 That boy, Frank, he lives inside of his own heart.
 That’s an awful big place to live in.